MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 ## Dapr extension for Azure Kubernetes Service (AKS) and Azure Arc-enabled Kubernetes

-[Dapr](https://dapr.io/) is a portable, event-driven runtime that simplifies building resilient, stateless, and stateful applications that run on the cloud and edge and embrace the diversity of languages and developer frameworks.
+[Dapr](https://dapr.io/) is a portable, event-driven runtime that simplifies building resilient, stateless, and stateful applications that run in the cloud and edge and embrace the diversity of languages and developer frameworks.
 The Dapr extension eliminates the overhead of downloading Dapr tooling and manually installing and managing the runtime on your clusters.

 For more information, see [Dapr extension for AKS and Azure Arc-enabled Kubernetes](/azure/aks/dapr).

 ## Azure AI Video Indexer

-- **Supported distributions**: All Cloud Native Computing Foundation (CNCF) certified Kubernetes clusters
+- **Supported distributions**: All CNCF-certified Kubernetes clusters.

 Azure AI Video Indexer enabled by Arc runs video and audio analysis on edge devices.
-The solution is designed to run on Azure Stack Edge Profile, a heavy edge device, and supports many video formats, including MP4 and other common formats.
+The solution is designed to run on an Azure Stack edge profile, a heavy edge device.
+The solution supports many video formats, including MP4 and other common formats.
 It supports several languages in all basic audio-related models.

 For more information, see [Try Azure AI Video Indexer enabled by Arc](/azure/azure-video-indexer/azure-video-indexer-enabled-by-arc-quickstart).

 ## Edge Storage Accelerator

-- **Supported distributions**: AKS enabled by Azure Arc, AKS Edge Essentials, Ubuntu
+- **Supported distributions**: AKS enabled by Azure Arc, AKS Edge Essentials, Ubuntu.

 [Edge Storage Accelerator (ESA)](../edge-storage-accelerator/index.yml) is a first-party storage system designed for Arc-connected Kubernetes clusters.
-ESA can be deployed to write files to a "ReadWriteMany" persistent volume claim (PVC) where they are then transferred to Azure Blob Storage.
-ESA offers a range of features to support Azure IoT Operations and other Azure Arc Services.
+You can deploy ESA to write files to a "ReadWriteMany" persistent volume claim (PVC), where they are transferred to Azure Blob Storage.
+ESA offers a range of features to support Azure IoT Operations and other Azure Arc features.

 For more information, see [What is Edge Storage Accelerator?](../edge-storage-accelerator/overview.md).